porterjamesj/website/content/hiking/lt23/_index.md

 Between a few trips to REI and my old gear from my teenage years, I cobbled together everything I would need.
 My gear was functional, but *heavy*.
 My pack and sleeping bag were from 2005, and far from ultralight—just the two of them weighed about nine pounds.
 I didn't have a scale, so I didn't weight my pack before starting, but I suspect it was over 40 pounds fully loaded.

 After an overnight shakedown trip with my good friend Rachel, just to make sure I still remembered how to backpack, I was ready.
-I bought a train ticket to Pittsfield, Massachusets, near the southern terminus, and booked an overnight stay in town, planning to set out hiking on the morning of Friday, September 8th.
+I bought a train ticket to Pittsfield, Massachusetts, near the southern terminus, and booked an overnight stay in town, planning to set out hiking on the morning of Friday, September 8th.

 ### About this journal